jamieqianhui/jamieqianhui.github.io/_posts/2021-05-08-HackerRank-Practice-Answers.markdown

 date:   2021-05-08 17:01:36 +0800
 categories: MySQL
 ---
-Documenting the answers to the practice questions which I have successfully completed on **HackerRank**.
-If you have not heard of HackerRank, it is a leading technical assessment platform used by hiring companies to conduct online coding Tests and interviews aiming to choose the best among coding talents.
-Check out this blog post for the answers to the **`SQL`** Category on Basic Select!
+Documenting the answers to the practice questions which I have successfully completed and passed the code in the compiler on **HackerRank**.
+If you have not heard of HackerRank, it is a leading technical assessment platform used by hiring companies to conduct online coding tests and interviews aiming to choose the best among coding talents.
+Check out this blog post for my correct answers to the **`SQL`** Category on Basic Select!

 {: class="table-of-content"}